tahershaker/SUSE-Rancher-Prime-Guide/README.md

 ---

+> ⚠️ Disclaimer:
-> Disclaimer
+>

-This repo is build be Taher Shaker how at the time works for SUSE as a solution architect.
-However, this is a personal efforts done by myself - Taher Shaker - and not an official SUSE documentation.
-Thus, SUSE is not responsible of any info shared in this repo and it is strongly advised to refer to the official documentation for reference.
-I will try to add as much references as possible and to be as acuate as possible.
+> This is not an official `SUSE` document.
+While it is based on practical experience and best practices, it is strongly recommended to refer to the official `SUSE Rancher` documentation for the most accurate and up-to-date guidance: https://documentation.suse.com

-It is also not advised to used the provided info in this repo for any production environment and reach for SUSE help is strongly advised in such scenario.
-The purpose of this repo to provide guidance for installing and configuring `SUSE Rancher` DevSecOps solution portfolio for demo, proof-of-concept, testing, and education purposes only.

-Thank you and i hope you enjoy it.

 ---